CardealRusso/festim/README.md

 # Fenstim
-Fenstim is a Nim wrapper for [Fenster](https://github.com/zserge/fenster), the most minimal cross-platform GUI library.
+Fenstim is a Nim wrapper for [Fenster](https://github.com/zserge/fenster), the most minimal cross-platform GUI with 2D canvas library.
 It provides a simple and efficient way to create graphical applications in Nim.

 # Implementation status
 - [x] Minimal 24-bit RGB framebuffer.